alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Reinforcement Learning with Graph Neural Networks

-Can we use a GNN as the main policy network in a deep RL process?
+Instead of using a traditional MLP or CNN as the policy or value network in a deep RL architecture, we can use a GNN.
-The answer is, of course, yes.
-Since GNNs operate on graphs, the environment must output graph-like observations.
+This allows us to leverage the advantages of GNNs, such as variable input and output dimensions, permutation invariance, and size generalisation.

+In order to use a GNN in an RL setting, we first need to represent the environment as a graph.
+In many cases, the environment can be naturally represented as a graph, with nodes representing entities in the environment and edges representing relationships or interactions between those entities.
-Going back to our tic-tac-toe example, we will define a *node* to be any of the nine possible positions on the board.
+Going back to our tic-tac-toe example, we can define a node to be any of the nine possible positions on the board.
-We will define *edges* such that two nodes are connected by an edge if they are adjacent on the board.
+We will define edges such that two nodes are connected by an edge if they are adjacent on the board.
-Finally, we will define a categorical *node feature* $$\in \{0, 1, 2\}$$, which tells us that the node contains a blank space, $$\texttt{X}$$, or $$\texttt{O}$$ respectively.
+Finally, we will define a categorical node feature $$\in \{0, 1, 2\}$$, which tells us that the node contains a blank space, $$\texttt{X}$$, or $$\texttt{O}$$ respectively.

-- Define a graph, what an MDP looks like on a graph
-- How GNNs can be used to process graph-structured observations

-- Advantages examples
-  - tic tac toe : permutation invariant (don't have to process symmetries)
-  - open team size collaboration
+With this graph representation of the environment, different rotations or symmetries of the board will lead to isomorphic graphs, which the GNN will inherently treat as the same.

+> add figure showing tic tac toe as graph

+Another example where GNNs can be useful is in multi-agent collaboration tasks.
+In multi-agent systems, agents often need to communicate and coordinate with each other to achieve a common goal.
+In many traditional multi-agent RL settings, it is common to assume a fixed number of agent interactions, in order to maintain a fixed observation and action space.
+A policy trained in this manner therefore becomes inapplicable when the number of agents changes.
+In the real world, the number of agents in a system can rarely be guaranteed, due to failures, additions, or dynamic participation.
+Instead, by representing the multi-agent system as a graph, where nodes represent agents and edges represent communication links between them, we can use GNNs to process the observations and actions of the agents.
+This allows us to train policies that can generalise to different numbers of agents at test time, as the GNN can handle graphs with variable size and connectivity.

+While GNNs offer several advantages in RL settings, it can be non-trivial to design the graph representation of the environment and define the action space and transition function of the MDP.
+In the following sections, we discuss common design approaches seen in the literature for applying GNNs in RL settings.

 ## Environments as Graphs
 <!-- todo: explicitly talk about the RL methods used in each example -->